synctree/suitcase/README.md

 Installation
 ------------

 Install the gem: `gem install suitcase`.
-Or, to get the latest bleeding edge things add this to your project's Gemfile: `gem 'suitcase', :git => "http://github.com/thoughtfusion/suitcase.git"`.
+Or, to get the latest bleeding edge add this to your project's Gemfile: `gem 'suitcase', :git => "http://github.com/thoughtfusion/suitcase.git"`.

 Usage
 -----